Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 ## Copy the base topas files

 The code will need to know where your base model is stored.
-The base model for this application is available [here](https://downgit.github.io/#/home?url=https://github.com/ACRF-Image-X-Institute/TopasOpt/tree/master/examples/SimpleCollimatorExample_TopasFiles)

-Download these files into a folder inside your working directory (ApertureOptExample in this example) called SimpleCollimatorExample_TopasFiles.
-Note that in principle these files can reside anywhere; we are going to put them inside the working directory to make this example as simple as possible!
+The base model for this application is available [here](https://downgit.github.io/#/home?url=https://github.com/ACRF-Image-X-Institute/TopasOpt/tree/master/examples/SimpleCollimatorExample_TopasFiles).
+Download and unzip this folder, and place the contents inside your working directory (ApertureOptExample in this example).
+Note that in principle these files can reside anywhere; we are only using the working directory to make this example as simple as possible!

+> hint: if you are running this example inside a command window use the following commands:
+>
+> ```bash
+> wget -O start_files.zip https://github.com/ACRF-Image-X-Institute/TopasOpt/blob/master/examples/SimpleCollimatorExample_TopasFiles.zip?raw=true
+> # ^this is all one line!
+> unzip start_files.zip
+> rm start_files.zip
+> ```

 ## Creating GenerateTopasScript.py